 Residents and fellows in this program are actively involved in daily triage of patients to ensure that the appropriate study is performed, and that the best scintigraphic data obtainable is collected.
 The trainees also play a major role in the interpretation of the study's data and formulation of the Nuclear Medicine report.
 They are involved in all teaching sessions, perform therapeutic and diagnostic consultation, and first-and-foremost, are always conscious of the quality of patient care.
 The general Nuclear Medicine program includes all areas of scintigraphic imaging, radionuclide therapy, use of radionuclides in the ascertainment of laboratory physiologic values, and proper obtainment of in vivo tracer kinetic studies.
 Specifics regarding length of residency training and other requirements can be found below.

 Instruction is provided through formal lectures, regularly scheduled conferences, and supervised clinical experience.
 Introductory and review materials are presented in structured training sessions.
 Structured didactic and laboratory physics instruction is provided by the physics department.
 Conference and journal club topics are selected to complement the curriculum.

+Research laboratories are available in the University and V.A.
+Hospital complexes, and research and scholarly activity is an important component of this training program.
+Trainees will be encouraged to work closely with faculty in the Advanced Imaging Facility, which will provide for opportunity to participate in cutting-edge research in the field of molecular imaging.
 Efforts are made to support specific research interests of the residents.
-Two research assistants and two programmers are available for assisting in the analysis of specific research projects using state-of-the-art in house quantitative and co-registration software.
+Elective time is set aside for trainees to pursue research topics should they choose to do so.
+In addition, two research assistants and two programmers are available for assisting in the analysis of specific research projects using state-of-the-art in house quantitative and co-registration software.
 A research associate is also available to assist in project data acquisition and storage as well as image analysis.